f1337/f1337.github.io/thought-larder/idea-documents.md

 🎉 Solution

-✅ What Objective(s) does it serve

 👿 Bad things about this idea (1-2 sentences)

 😇 Good things about this idea (1-2 sentences)

 🕐 Estimated effort (t-shirt size: S, M, L, XL)

-💵 Estimated costs (estimate)
-🎖 Expected impact to customers (1-2 sentences)
-❤️ Who likes this? (comma, separated, names)
+❤️ Who champions/supports this idea? (comma, separated, names)

 ## Where do we publish Idea Documents?
 Where do I find them?

 Use GitHub issues, or commit them to the source code directly.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNDA3NDk3MzgsMTE5MDk4NDgyLC0xMD
-ExNjg2MjQ1LC0xMTQyMTYzMDExLDI1NjE0NjU0NF19
+eyJoaXN0b3J5IjpbLTQ0NTgzODQ2MywxMTkwOTg0ODIsLTEwMT
+E2ODYyNDUsLTExNDIxNjMwMTEsMjU2MTQ2NTQ0XX0=
 -->